pfrivas/PyBer_Analysis/README.md

 <img src = https://github.com/pfrivas/PyBer_Analysis/blob/main/Analysis/PyBer_Summary_DataFrame.png>

 ### Box-and-whisker plots to determine if there are any outliers:
-- The number of rides for each city type.
+- **The number of rides for each city type.**
 <img src = https://github.com/pfrivas/PyBer_Analysis/blob/main/Analysis/Fig2.png>

+Findings: This our maximum data point, 39.
+The minimum is 12.
+The median is 24 or the 50th percentile.
+The standard deviation is about 5 because the box upper and lower boundaries represent the upper and lower quartiles.

-- The fares for each city type.
+- **The fares for each city type.**
 <img src = https://github.com/pfrivas/PyBer_Analysis/blob/main/Analysis/Fig3.png>

-- The number of drivers for each city type.
+- **The number of drivers for each city type.**
 <img src = https://github.com/pfrivas/PyBer_Analysis/blob/main/Analysis/Fig4.png>

+- **Findings**

+There is one outlier in the urban ride count data.
+Also, the average number of rides in the rural cities is about 4- and 3.5-times lower per city than the urban and suburban cities.
+The outlier for the urban_ride_count is 39.
+From the combined box-and-whisker plots, we see that there are no outliers.
+However, the average fare for rides in the rural cities is about $11 and $5 more per ride than the urban and suburban cities.
+The average number of drivers in rural cities is nine to four times less per city than in urban and suburban cities

 ### Pie chart that visualizes each of the following data for each city type:
-- The percent of total fares.
+- **The percent of total fares.**
 <img src = https://github.com/pfrivas/PyBer_Analysis/blob/main/Analysis/Fig5.png>

-- The percent of total rides.
+- **The percent of total rides.**
 <img src = https://github.com/pfrivas/PyBer_Analysis/blob/main/Analysis/Fig6.png>

-- The percent of total drivers.
+- **The percent of total drivers.**
 <img src = https://github.com/pfrivas/PyBer_Analysis/blob/main/Analysis/Fig7.png>

+- **Findings**
+Urban cities make up 62.7% of total Fares, 68.4% of total rides, and has 80.9% of total drivers.
+Suburban cities make up 30.5% of total Fares, 26.3% of total rides, and has 16.5% of total drivers.
+Rural cities make up 6.8% of total Fares, 5.3% of total rides, and has 2.6% of total drivers.

 ### Line Chart for Total Fare by City Type
 <img src = https://github.com/pfrivas/PyBer_Analysis/blob/main/Analysis/Pyber_fare_summary.png>

+- **Findings**
+There is a larger amount of both drivers and users in urban cities, thus the majority of PyBer's revenue occurs in urban cities, followed by suburban and then rural, respectively.

-## Summary
+## Summary (Buisness Reccomendations)
+### Additional Data Points
+- Theres is an opportunity to
+### Demographics of users
+### Rewards Program